wassermanlab/JASPAR-inference-tool/README.md

 ## Content
 * The folder `examples` contains the sequences of two transcription factors and that of a negative example (_i.e._ [MTOR](https://www.uniprot.org/uniprot/P42345))
-* The folder `files` contains the output from the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which creates [JSON files](https://en.wikipedia.org/wiki/JSON) for inference (_i.e._ *.json.gz) and downloads profile inference cut-offs on the percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), transcription factor sequences and DNA-binding domains (DBDs) from UniProt and [Pfam](https://pfam.xfam.org/), respectively, etc.
+* The folder `files` contains the output from the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which creates [JSON files](https://en.wikipedia.org/wiki/JSON) for inference and downloads profile inference cut-offs on the percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), transcription factor sequences and DNA-binding domains (DBDs) from [UniProt](https://www.uniprot.org/) and [Pfam](https://pfam.xfam.org/), respectively, etc.
-* The folder `models` contains the outputs from the scripts [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py), which creates the pairwise alignment of DBDs, and [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py), which builts the similarity (linear) regression models
+* The folder `models` contains the outputs from the scripts [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py), which creates the pairwise alignment of DBDs, and [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py), which builts the similarity regression models
 * The script [`infer_profile.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/infer_profile.py) takes as input the `files` and `models` folders and a proteic sequence, in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), and provides profile inferences
-* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment (see Installation) to run the profile inference tool as of JASPAR 2020
+* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment (see Installation) used to develop the profile inference tool for JASPAR 2020

 The original scripts used for the publication of [JASPAR 2016](https://doi.org/10.1093/nar/gkv1176) have been placed in the folder [`version-1.0`](https://github.com/wassermanlab/JASPAR-profile-inference/tree/master/version-1.0).